rackerlabs/design-system/_component_design/table-expansion.md

 ## Key-value pair specifications

-Use this variation of an expandable table to add additional key value pairs of associated meta data to a table row.
+Use this variation of an expandable table to add key value pairs to a table row.

 {% endcolumn %}